SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 [Universal Email overview](https://help.branch.io/using-branch/docs/branch-universal-email) is an introduction to the how Branch handles links in email.

 Branch has built-in integrations for many email service provider setups including SparkPost, Braze + SparkPost, BlueShift + SparkPost, listed [here](https://help.branch.io/using-branch/docs/email-partners-list).
-Each of these follow the same standard [Univeral Email Integration Guide](https://help.branch.io/using-branch/docs/universal-email-integration-guide).
+Each of these follow the same standard [Universal Email Integration Guide](https://help.branch.io/using-branch/docs/universal-email-integration-guide).

 Branch can host your secure Click Tracking Domain (CTD) and spec files, with a certificate for HTTPS access.
 However Branch also has specific deep linking features: